Things to Do in Chicago in the Winter

 Admire Famous Works of Art at The Art Institute of Chicago

 The Art Institute of Chicago is one of the oldest and largest art museums in the United States and is frequently found on lists of the top museums in the world.
 (Click here to buy a skip the line ticket if you want to avoid long lines).

 When: Hours are Monday and Thursday–Sunday from 11 a.m.– 6 p.m.
 Closed on Tuesdays & Wednesdays.

 Where: 111 S Michigan Ave, Chicago, IL 60603

 Cost: $25 for adults, $19 for seniors, students and teens (14-17); members and children under 14 are always free.
-Visit their website to purchase tickets in advance.
+There are discounts for Chicago and Illinois residents.

-As you can see there are many things to do in Chicago in the winter (even this year).
+As you can see there are many things to do in Chicago in the winter.
 Have you visited Chicago during the winter?
 If you end up loving Chicago (most people do), you can always return when the weather is warmer for Chicago tourist attractions you can enjoy year round.

 Planning a trip to Chicago?
 Check out my Chicago guides and itineraries:

 - 3 Days in Chicago: The Perfect Weekend Itinerary